awused/wallpapers/README.md

 If one of the selected wallpapers hasn't been cached it will perform the same upscaling and caching as sync.
 If you're running this as part of a periodic task or cron job this can interrupt whatever you are doing by stressing your GPU, so it's recommended to run sync manually so you can control the timing.

 The --unlocked flag can be used to avoid changing wallpapers when the screen is locked, if you're running it using cron or a scheduled task.
+(Not yet supported on Linux)

 ### Preview